Biden: Putin's suspension of US arms treaty 'big mistake'

 People are also reading…

+Dmitry Medvedev, deputy head of Russia’s Security Council, which is chaired by Putin, emphasized Wednesday that the suspension of Russia’s participation in the pact was a signal to the U.S. that Moscow is ready to use nuclear weapons to protect itself.

+“If the U.S. wants Russia’s defeat, we have the right to defend ourselves with any weapons, including nuclear,” Medvedev said on his messaging app channel.
+“Let the U.S. elites who have lost touch with reality think about what they got.
+If the U.S. wants Russia to be defeated, we are standing on the verge of a global conflict.”

-The president's comments came as he was wrapping up a whirlwind, four-day visit to Poland and Ukraine with talks with leaders from the Bucharest Nine, a collection of nations in the most eastern parts of the NATO alliance that came together in response to Putin's 2014 annexation of Crimea from Ukraine.
+Biden's comments came as he wrapped up a four-day visit to Poland and Ukraine with talks with leaders from the Bucharest Nine, a collection of nations in the most eastern parts of the NATO alliance that came together in response to Putin's 2014 annexation of Crimea from Ukraine.

+He left Poland on Wednesday evening to return to Washington ahead of Friday's anniversary of the war's breakout.

-As the war in Ukraine drags on, the Bucharest Nine countries’ anxieties have remained heightened.
-Many worry Putin could move to take military action against them next if he’s successful in Ukraine.
+Many in Bucharest Nine countries worry Putin could take military action against them next if he’s successful in Ukraine.
 The alliance includes Bulgaria, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania and Slovakia.

 He pledged that NATO's mutual-defense pact is "sacred" and that "we will defend literally every inch of NATO."